Objective Momentum Barriers in Wall Turbulence: Results

-In the $z^{+}=2.55$ insets of Fig. \ref{fig:IsoCompare2}, the $\lambda_{ci}$, $\lambda_{2}$ and $Q$ values all show some indication of the presence of the upper vortex from the TRA field, though evidence of the lower vortex is not present in $\lambda_{2}$.
-Even as simplified approximations of true linear-momentum barriers, TRA isosurfaces come out from this comparison as by far the most effective momentum transport barriers.
-Indeed, $\Psi(\mathcal{I}_{\mathrm{TRA}})$ is only $24\%$ of $\Psi(\mathcal{I}_{\mathrm{\lambda_{ci}}})$, $22\%$ of $\Psi(\mathcal{I}_{\mathrm{\lambda_{2}}})$ and $26\%$ of $\Psi(\mathcal{I}_{\mathrm{Q}})$.
 We have found that with increased numerical accuracy in our barrier field integrations, TRA calculations improved and resulted in a further decrease in $\Psi(\mathcal{I}_{\mathrm{TRA}})$.
 This indicates one can more closely approximate the true momentum transport barriers with more computational expense when a particular region of interest is identified.
 We have not found analogous numerical improvements in flux reduction upon refining the spatial differentiation or resolution of the velocity-gradient-based methods.
-Overall, we find that the classic vortex diagnostics we have tested do not provide a clear indication of a pair of 3D vortices when one directly implements the criteria arising from their derivations.
-Rather, significant user-interference and subjectivity needs to be applied before the vortex cores can be identified in two or three dimensions.
+Overall, we find that the classic vortex diagnostics we have tested do not provide a clear indication of a pair of 3D vortices when one directly implements the criteria arising from their theoretical derivations.
+Rather, one must hand pick values to obtain a vortical feature in two or three dimensions as noted by \citet{Dubief2000, Dong2020}.
 This is problematic in turbulent flows where there is no ground-truth of structure topology against which one can validate their hypothesized threshold values.

 To accommodate the wide range of empirical or heuristic thresholds used in the literature, we have also performed the same flux calculations for $\lambda_{ci}$, $\lambda_{2}$ and $Q$-isosurfaces for a range of values that includes and exceeds available suggestions found in the literature.
 The resulting fluxes are displayed in Figure \ref{fig:FluxCompare}.